jschof1/jschof1/README.md

 # Well, hello there 🤓

 I like building things from scratch – websites, ideas, and occasionally flat-pack furniture (with mixed results).
 With a background in philosophy, a love of music, and training in counselling, I’ve learned to do the overthinking so others don’t have to.
-The goal is always the same: to create websites that work seamlessly and make life a bit easier for everyone.
+The goal is always the same: to make things that life better.

 # My Web Pursuits